Dinosaur Safari at the Bronx Zoo: Meet Prehistoric Creatures That Move and Roar

-Dinosaur Safari is at the Bronx Zoo through Sunday, November 3.
+Dinosaur Safari is at the Bronx Zoo Saturday, April 12 through Sunday, November 2.
 The attraction is included in the Total Experience Ticket: $33.95 for adults, $23.95 for children ages 3-12.
-Save 20% on Total Experience Tickets on Mondays and Tuesdays.

-This post is sponsored by the Bronx Zoo’s Dinosaur Safari, which runs through Sunday, November 3, 2013.
+This post is sponsored by the Bronx Zoo’s Dinosaur Safari.

 - Erth's Dinosaur Zoo: Get Up Close and Personal with Extinct Creatures at the New Vic

 - Field Station: Dinosaurs in New Jersey: Where Prehistoric Creatures Really Roam the Earth

 - Wild Safari at Six Flags: Drive-Through Animal Fun for Families Near NYC

 - Family Giveaway: The Bronx Zoo's Great Summer Zoofari: A Lego Wildlife Expedition